HumbleCantaloupe/Bonk-bot/README.md

 ## 🎯 What is Bonk Bot?

 A Discord bot originally created for the chaotic **Muskulhige Hiya** server.
 Send your friends to **individual horny jail channels** where everyone can watch their shame unfold.
-Complete with a robust economy system, defensive power-ups, emergency management tools, and full configuration customization.
+Complete with an economy system, defensive power-ups, emergency management tools, and full configuration customization.

 <div align="center">